geeksunny/PiMidiThing/README.md

 ## Features
 #### Implemented
-#### Planned / In Progress
-* **MIDI Routing** - Route MIDI messages from one or more inputs to one or more outputs.
 * **Channel Filter** - Specify which MIDI channels to listen for, using either a whitelist or blacklist.
 Map traffic from one channel to another.
+* **Chord Filter** - Add additional notes for on-the-fly chords.
+* **Message Type Filter** - Filter out messaged based on MessageType, using either a whitelist or blacklist.
 * **Velocity Filter** - Enforce a static or scaled velocity to incoming notes, or drop notes entirely if they do not fall within a specified value range.
-* **Chord Filter** - Add additional notes for on-the-fly chords.
+* **Transpose Filter** - Transpose notes received to another octave.
+#### Planned / In Progress
+* **MIDI Routing** - Route MIDI messages from one or more inputs to one or more outputs.
 * **MIDI-CC maping** - Map MIDI-CC control messages to controlling software features.
 * **MIDI Clock Master** - Control synchronized playback for one or more output devices.
 * **Analog Clock Sync** - Synchronize output devices using an analog-click signal. *(Teenage Engineering Pocket Operators, Korg Volcas)*